28/02/22 (Torchia—S)

 Atmosphere

-The atmosphere is a tenuous envelope which surrounds Earth and protects life.
-This protection regards radiation, thermal and meteors, and the atmosphere is made of some gases which support life, such as H2O, O2 and CO2, but even of:
+The atmosphere is a tiny envelope which surrounds Earth and protects life.
+This protection regards radiation, thermal and meteoric, and the atmosphere is made of some gases which support life, such as H2O, O2 and CO2, but were of:

 - nitrogen 78% which doesn’t reach in our lungs;